-Families must complete the JCCS admission process and be accepted as students in order to apply for the scholarships through the Ohio Department of Education and Workforce.
+Ohio families must complete the JCCS admission process and be accepted as students in order to apply for the scholarships through the Ohio Department of Education and Workforce.
 The Ohio Department of Education and Workforce scholarship funding is for the cost of TUITION ONLY.
 Families will be responsible for the cost of any additional school fees.
-For information and assistance with the scholarship application process, please call the school at 740-275-4326 or email Kathy Martin

 Traditional EdChoice and EdChoice Expansion Scholarships

 The Educational Choice Scholarship (EdChoice) Program provides students from designated public schools the opportunity to attend participating private schools.
-The program also provides students who are entering kindergarten through12th grade scholarship opportunities based on different eligibility criteria.
+The program also provides students who are entering kindergarten through12th grade with scholarship opportunities based on different eligibility criteria.

 The scholarship amount is $6,166 for grades K–8 and $8,408 for grades 9-12.